Plitvice Lakes vs Krka: Which Park to Visit in Croatia? (Hint: They Are Both Amazing)

 Boat ride to Visovac Monastery, Krka

-Note: These are the prices as of August 2022.
+Note: These are the prices as of early 2025.
 Check the official websites for the most recent prices.

 You must also keep in mind that Plitvice Lakes National Park is significantly bigger than Krka National Park.
 The first one occupies an area of nearly 300 square kilometers, while the second takes just over 100 square kilometers.